FDio/csit/docs/report/vpp_functional_tests/test_environment.rst

 #. **Ubuntu VIRL image**

-   This image implies Ubuntu 16.04.1 LTS, current as of yyyy-mm-dd (that is, package versions are those that would have been installed by a "apt-get update", "apt-get upgrade" on that day), produced by CSIT disk image build scripts.
+   This image implies Ubuntu 16.04.1 LTS, current as of yyyy-mm-dd (that is, package versions are those that would have been installed by a :command:`apt-get update`, :command:`apt-get upgrade` on that day), produced by CSIT disk image build scripts.

    The exact list of installed packages and their versions (including the Linux kernel package version) are included in `VIRL images lists`_.

-   A replica of this VM image can be built by running the "build.sh" script in CSIT repository.
+   A replica of this VM image can be built by running the :command:`build.sh` script in CSIT repository.

 #. **CentOS VIRL image**

    The Centos7.3 image is ready to be used but no tests running on it now.
    Corresponding Jenkins jobs are under preparation.

    The exact list of installed packages and their versions (including the Linux kernel package version) are included in `VIRL images lists`_.

-   A replica of this VM image can be built by running the "build.sh" script in CSIT repository.
+   A replica of this VM image can be built by running the :command:`build.sh` script in CSIT repository.

 #. **Nested VM image**